scazan/access-zones/PUBLISHING.md

-# Publishing rbac-zones to npm
+# Publishing access-zones to npm

-This document outlines the steps to publish the rbac-zones package to npm.
+This document outlines the steps to publish the access-zones package to npm.

 ## Prerequisites